Allan Gray Chair in Values-Based Leadership

 He has been the recipient of many awards and honours over the years, including: Cross of St. Augustine, Archbishop of Canterbury; Doctor of Divinity, honoris causa, General Theological Seminary, Episcopal Church, NY (2009); Doctor of Divinity, jure dignitatis, Huron University College, Ontario (2013); Ernest Oppenheimer Memorial Trust Scholarship.
 Additionally, Archbishop Makgoba is a Procter Fellow, EDS, Cambridge, USA, as well as an Adjunct Professor at Graduate School of Business over many years.

-Dr. Dion Forster is the Director of the Beyers Naude Centre for Public Theology and the Head of Department, Systematic Theology and Ecclesiology in the Faculty of Theology at Stellenbosch University.
+Prof. Dion Forster is the Director of the Beyers Naude Centre for Public Theology and the Head of Department, Systematic Theology and Ecclesiology in the Faculty of Theology at Stellenbosch University.
 His research is in Philosophical Ethics primarily focused on issues of human dignity in relation to political ethics and economic ethics in South Africa.

 Dion holds two PhD degrees - a PhD in Systematic Theology (SA, 2005) which focused on notions of intersubjective identity in relation to African social identity ethics and cognitive neuroscience.
 His second PhD (Radboud, 2017) focuses on the politics of forgiveness in South Africa.
 It investigated the relationship between social identity complexity and social and political hermeneutics.

 He is the author or editor of 10 books and numerous scholarly articles.
 His most recent books are: 'Between Capital and Cathedral: Essays on Church and State relationships' 2012, UNISA press (with Wessel Bentley), and 'The (im)possibility of forgiveness?'
 2017, SUN press.